 Tailor To Your Taste

-- Vegetable options: Try mushrooms, zucchini, red peppers, broccoli, kale.
-Make sure the water evaporates when sauteing.
+- Instead of carrots and spinach, try mushrooms, zucchini, red peppers, broccoli or kale.
+Make sure the water evaporates when sautéing.
 Some chefs swear by mushrooms for increasing tenderness and adding flavor.
 The only vegetable I wouldn’t leave out is the onions.

-- Glaze: I used a very simple balsamic-ketchup glaze, but here’s how to make a classic meatloaf glaze if you prefer: Mix together 1/3 cup ketchup, 2 tbsp brown sugar, 1 tbsp mustard.
+- I used a very simple balsamic-ketchup glaze, but here’s how to make a classic meatloaf sweet ketchup glaze if you prefer: Combine ketchup – 1/3 cup ketchup/75 grams – with 2 tablespoons brown sugar and 1 tablespoon mustard.

 - Instead of milk, substitute broth, tomato juice or even wine.